BlockchainCommons/GordianSeedTool-iOS/Docs/Integration.md

 There are two primary ways to do this: a seed can be stored in **Gordian Seed Tool**, then specific key derivations can be released as needed; or the seed can be stored in Seed Tool and it can be used to sign PSBTs as required.
 The latter is more secure.

-## Integrating Seed Tool with Sparrow
+## Using Sparrow as a Transaction Coordinator

 [Sparrow](https://sparrowwallet.com/) is a self-sovereign software wallet created by [Craig Raw](https://github.com/craigraw) that is using some of Blockchain Commons' [Uniform Resources](https://github.com/BlockchainCommons/crypto-commons/blob/master/Docs/ur-1-overview.md).